matthewschallenkamp/Red-Team-Code/open_kattis/Citadel_Construction/Citadel_Construction.md

 polygon formed by the convex hull.
 Now consider when the convex hull has more than 3 points.

-We can iterate over all possible segments of the convex hull.
+We can iterate over all segments formed by 2 points in the convex hull.
 For each segment, we can form a quadrilateral with the two points of the segment, and one point on either side of the segment.
 The points on either side of this segment form 2 triangles.
 We can use binary search/ternary search to find the max area